MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD08_LAB_MANUAL.md

 9. Close **Microsoft Visual Studio**.

->**Results**: After completing this exercise, you will be able to add jQuery to web application using NPM, modify HTML elements using jQuery, preform client-side validation and handle JavaScript events.
+>**Results**: After completing this exercise, you will be able to add jQuery to a web application using npm, modify HTML elements using jQuery, preform client-side validation and handle JavaScript events.